|

 - Electronic DC traction control using gate turn-off (GTO) thyristors commonly known as chopper control, in lieu of starting resistors and electro-mechanical camshaft switchgear.

-- Regenerative (electric) braking
+- Regenerative (electric) braking (previously enabled on the first K set order)

 - Directionally fixed seating